-Stanford University School of Medicine has an obligation to evaluate the performance of each student on an ongoing basis from matriculation until graduation with an MD degree, and to endorse each student as being suitable in terms of meeting the academic, professional, and technical standards for the practice of medicine.
-It is therefore the responsibility of the faculty – through this committee – to review any concerns regarding the ongoing satisfactory fulfillment of these standards.
+Stanford School of Medicine has an obligation to evaluate the performance of each student on an ongoing basis from matriculation until graduation with an MD degree, and to endorse each student as being suitable in terms of meeting academic, professional, and technical, non-academic standards for the practice of medicine.
+It is therefore the responsibility of the faculty – through this committee – to review any concerns regarding the ongoing fulfillment of the Standards for Satisfactory Academic Performance (SAP).

 - The primary responsibility of the committee is to review the development and performance of each student on an ongoing basis in the areas of the fulfillment of academic, technical, and professional standards.
 This includes:

 - Evaluation of achievement of all requirements for promotion.

 - Identification of students having difficulty meeting requirements and/or expectations for academic, professionalism, or technical performance, and recommendation of individualized learning plans that support academic and professional development, which may include academic support and required remediation, as necessary.

 - Taking such action (including dismissal from the Stanford School of Medicine MD program) as the CP3 deems appropriate under the facts and circumstances.

 - The CP3 generally will meet once quarterly.
 The chair may call additional meetings if necessary.